dkh0387/angularstart/cafe-management-frontend/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Installing dependencies

+* We do actually use an old angular version, so @TODO: update!
+To install suitable versions, run: `sudo npm i <packagename> --legacy-peer-deps`

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.